 Although you can be frustrated and eager to get your skin better, it is important to understand the ‘skin cycle’ and how this will affect how it looks.

-Because skin purging is an increase in the skin’s shedding and renewal process, it should get better after one skin cycle.
+Because skin purging is an increase in the skin’s shedding and renewal process, you should be able to tell the difference after one skin cycle.

 However, if this process lasts longer than six weeks, you should consult with a dermatologist.
 It may be that you need to alter your skincare regime to make the process work more effectively.

-Whilst you are waiting for the purging stage to pass, there are some things that you can do (or perhaps, not do) to stop your skin from getting worse.
+Whilst you are waiting for the purging process to pass, there are some things that you can do (or perhaps, not do) to stop your skin from getting worse.

 If you have sensitive skin, then it is a good idea to seek advice from your dermatologist before you have a facial.